aslanumit/pseudorandom-extension/README.md

 ## Quick notes

-* This is just a copy of the `sample Scala extension` repo from NetLogo on GitHub.
+* This is basically a copy of the `sample Scala extension` repo from NetLogo on GitHub.
-*